macosta2015/Neural-Networks/README.md

 We then are going to separate the rare categorical values that we have.
 As well as for features and target analysis.

 ### We now need to compile, Train, and Evaluate the model.
 They key here is to have different models in order to see which one is the most accurate one.
-The ideal case is that With different models we will be able to keep the most accurate one.
+The ideal case is that with different models we will be able to keep the most accurate one.
 Neural networks works with layers that have activation functions.
 <img width="740" alt="Screen Shot 2021-11-10 at 4 12 05 PM" src="https://user-images.githubusercontent.com/25726054/141202128-08c30208-8583-47f2-9999-b3d2b14be60b.png">